united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 - The name of the asset: *AssetID*

-*3.1 First node: MQTT-IN*

-TODO: PICTURE
-TODO: Introduce the first node briefly, then explain it in detail (topic etc.)

 In the topic of our **first node (MQTT IN)** (PICTURE) all these three information are bundled to get a MQTT input.

 The topic structure is: `ia/raw/<transmitterID>/<gatewaySerialNumber>/<portNumber>/<IOLinkSensorID>`

 To get a quick and easy overview of the available MQTT messages and topics we recommend the MQTT Explorer.
 If you don’t want to install any extra software you can use the MQTT-In node to subscribe to all available topics by subscribing to # and then direct the messages of the MQTT in nodes into a debugging node.
 You can then display the messages in the nodered debugging window and get information about the topic and available data points.

-An example for an ia/raw/ topic is: `ia/raw/2020-0102/0000005898845/X01/210-156`
+An example for an ia/raw/ topic is: `ia/raw/2020-0102/0000005898845/X01/210-156`.
 This means that an IFM gateway with serial number `0000005898845` is connected to a transmitter with serial number `2020-0102`.
 This gateway has connected the sensor `210-156` to the first port `X01`.

 *3.2 Second node: JSON*

 TODO: PICTURE

-The **second node (JSON)** is a generic container of elements inside a JSON stream is called JSON.
-It can contain fundamental types (integers, booleans, floating point numbers, strings) and complex types (arrays and objects) and is used to convert between two formats.
+The **second node (JSON)** is a generic container of elements inside a JSON stream (or how to describe it briefly) and is called JSON.
+It can contain fundamental types (integers, booleans, floating point numbers, strings) and complex types (arrays and objects) and is used to convert data between two formats.

-TODO: INFORMATION IN JSON

 *3.3 Theird node: Function*